uhessentials/uhessentials.github.io/index.md

 ## Test User #1
 ### User Info
+Mary Pascual, Attends: UH Manoa, Major: Computer Science
 ### Feedback
+When I first go to the website, visually, the color is appealing.
+However, I don’t understand why there’s pictures of the websites.
+I think it would’ve looked better to use pictures from google showing actions of the latest topic or to at least show a thread on the website of the latest topic.
+Also, I almost missed the login button because of how small it is compared to everything else on the page.
+The landing page is neat because everything is put into categories, which makes the search easier.
+However, I do think that too many topics show up (which I don’t like in Reddit either which I know it was the website this project was based on).
+I think having two to three topics and then a link to go to the category page, which would show all the questions for that topic would’ve been better.
+Lastly, in the actual thread page, it’s very appealing and I like that people can comment their answers.
+I think they should also include a like and dislike button for the comments because comments can get overpopulated or someone might put the wrong answer.
+With the like/dislike button, students will know which answers are the correct answers and which are wrong.

 ### Test User #2
 #### User Info
+Sawinna Huang, Attends: UH Manoa, Major: Electrical Engineering
 #### Feedback
+First of all, I don’t like how you have to put in your name because I don’t want people to know who I am.
+So is there a option for anonymous?
+Secondly, can UH staff faculty answer those questions too?
+If you made it more creative and added more design or their UH logo etc, it’s something that will catch their attention more.
+Like I would love to look at sites that are pretty or creative looking because they grab my attention.
+And try to use a better picture for the home page as well- don’t put a screenshot because people don’t need that, just put a sentence of what the picture is about if you need to instead of a screenshot because it looks out of place or just like you didn’t put much effort in it

 ### Test User #3
 #### User Info